bootstrapworld/curriculum/lessons/Early-Math/associative-property/langs/en-us/slides.md

 {layout="InvestigateC"}
 # The Associative Property

-- Turn to @printable-exercise{discover-assoc.adoc}.
+- Turn to @printable-exercise{pages/discover-assoc.adoc}.
 Look at the first problem.
 - What do you Notice about the three Circles of Evaluation?
 How about the two expressions that accompany them?
 What do you Wonder?

 @image{images/coes.png}